 Williams College offers a Master of Arts in Policy Economics.
 The MA program is housed in the Williams Center for Development Economics, often referred to as “the CDE.”
 The CDE program has existed since 1960 and has trained economists from 110 nations.

 How long is the program?

 10 months, beginning each year in early August and ending in early June.

 Are scholarships available?

 Yes, there are both international scholarships and scholarships arranged by Williams College.
-In 2017-2018, every participant in the MA in Policy Economics will receive at least partial scholarship funding from Williams College.
+In 2018-2019, all participants in the MA in Policy Economics will receive at least a partial scholarship funding from Williams College or other international funders.

 How can I qualify for a scholarship?

 First, a candidate must apply and be selected for admission to the MA program.
 The admissions process is highly selective.
 Then, CDE staff work with admitted candidates to identify available scholarships.

 What are the strengths of the MA in Policy Economics?